 Fifer fruits and vegetables find their way to a diverse customer base including:

--Grocery stores – Wegmans, Whole Foods, Harris Teeter, Trader Joe’s, Redners, Giant and others
+-Grocery stores – Wegmans, Whole Foods, Walmart, Harris Teeter, Safeway, Redners, Giant and others

--Local food stores – Lloyds Market, Hockers, Witt Brothers, Janssen’s Market, and more
+-Local food stores – Lloyds Market, Hockers, Common Market, Janssen’s Market, and more

 -Local wholesale to regional roadside farm stands, distributors, and CSA’s.